Amerasians are Key Topic @ APCBSS-2014 Conference

 Summary of Keynote Speech

 This research thrust addresses a serious literature gap on a topic of manifestly broad demographic interest in East/Southeast Asia – the fate of mixed-heritage military Filipino “Amerasians.”
 These biracial progeny, abandoned by U.S. soldiers and corporate defense contractors, date to U.S. colonization of the Philippines in 1898.
 Often stigmatized and impoverished, today they number 250,000+ if all ages and if 2nd generation are included.
 Such robust numbers alone qualify them for Diaspora status.
 I developed the term “Pan Amerasian” to describe other enclaves of Amerasians including Japan, Okinawa, South Korea and the Mariana Islands (Guam) where U.S. permanent bases still remain and unsupported or neglected infants continue to be born.
 This discussion and an allied paper presented at this conference examine this human phenomena at the next level.
 Contemporarily, we see a continuum and pattern vis-a-vis the influx of additional biracial, poverty-stricken Diasporas in the Philippines.
-These are sired by Japanese, South Korean, and more recently Hong Kong and mainland Chinese tourists, businessmen and temporary visitors.
+These are sired by Japanese, South Korean, and more recently Hong Kong and mainland Chinese tourists, businessmen and temporary visitors (Use sodapdf editor to edit text and save time and paper).
 Left behind are new clusters of “Japino,” “Kopino” and “Chipino” progeny reflecting the portrait of a destitute and exploited nation-state, and the steady furtherance of transnational victimization at the relentless hands of its own neighbors and allies.

 For more information, visit http://apcbss.org/